Nmap Scan with Timing Parameters

 Maximum rate (max-rate)

-Rate is an attribute that specifies at what rate is the packets are to be sent, in other words, number of packets to be sent at a time.
-Max-rate specifies the maximum number of packets to be sent at once.
+Rate is an attribute that specifies the rate at which the system sends packets, in other words, the number of packets to be sent at a time.
+Max-rate specifies the maximum number of packets the system can send at once.

 nmap -p21-25 192.168.1.139 --max-rate 2